The statistical spread of transmission outages on a fast protection time scale based on utility data: Evaluating generative model results

 \subsection{Distance between the degree sequences of observed and generated patterns}

 We evaluate the distance between the observed patterns and the same number of samples of the generated patterns by computing the Wasserstein distance between the distributions of their degree sequences.
 Because the generative model produces different sets of patterns every time it runs, there is variance in the evaluation of this distance.
-Thus, we perform this evaluation 100 times and compute statistics of the result.
+Thus, we perform this evaluation 1000 times and compute statistics of the result.

-For the BPA system, the mean distance between the generated and observed patterns is 0.0086 while its variance is 0.0016.
-The Wasserstein distance of 0.0086 corresponds to changing $0.0086\times 11836=102$ lines to change the 11836 generated pattern degree sequences into those observed.
-For the NYISO system, the mean distance of the generated and observed data is 0.0131 while its variance is 0.0027.
-The Wasserstein distance of 0.0131 corresponds to changing $0.0131\times 7362=96$ lines to change the 7362 generated pattern degree sequences into those observed.
+For the BPA system, the mean distance between the generated and observed patterns is 0.009 while its standard deviation is 0.002.
+The Wasserstein distance of 0.009 corresponds to changing $0.009\times 11836=107$ lines to change the 11836 generated pattern degree sequences into those observed.
+For the NYISO system, the mean distance of the generated and observed data is 0.013 while its standard deviation is 0.003.
+The Wasserstein distance of 0.013 corresponds to changing $0.013\times 7362=99$ lines to change the 7362 generated pattern degree sequences into those observed.
+We regard these distances for BPA and NYISO as satisfactorily small.